-Often times, people tend to commit errors with regards to the use Sit and Seat.
-Many people, especially in the non-English speaking country, tend to use Seat as a noun.
+Oftentimes, people tend to commit errors with regard to the use of Sit and Seat.
+Many people, especially in a non-English speaking country, tend to use Seat as a noun.
 However, there are situations where using Seat as a verb is necessary to convey the message appropriately.
 This is exactly what this post aims to do.

 Example #1: I’d like to sit next to you, please!